Department of Political Science

 Manuscript Preparation and Submission

-Manuscripts should be prepared using the APA Style Guide (Sixth Edition).
-All pages must be typed, double-spaces.
-The body of the manuscript must be in 12-point Times Roman.
-Block quotes should be single-spaced and indented.
-The margins should be 1 inch on all the four sides.
-Please omit running head and any header/footer entries.
+Manuscripts should be prepared using the APA Style Guide (Seventh Edition).
+All pages must be typed, double-spaced.
+The body of the manuscript must be in 12-point Times New Roman.
+Blockquotes should be single-spaced and indented.
+The margins should be 1 inch on all four sides.
+Please omit a running head and any header/footer entries.
 Reference and endnote pages should be 10.5 point font with 1.5 line spacing.

 Submission Should Contain Three Files